toextendmylimits/Amazon_coding/000-6-months-onsite.md

 8. LP - Dive Deep - Have you ever created a metric that helped identify a need for a change in your department?
 9. LP - Earn Trust - Example of a time when you were not able to meet a commitment.
 LP - Bias for Action - Example of a calculated risk that you have taken where speed was critical.
+1. a quick decision in a tight time
+2. how to solve conflicts with others
+3. a time when you receive negative feedback
+4. tight deadline
+5. challenging project
+1. a time you improved the performance of your team's product.....